-International Hunter Education Association
+International Hunter Education Association (IHEA)-USA

 In the late 1990’s, with Steve Williams serving as the Chair of the Hunting and Shooting Sports Committee, the International Association of Fish and Wildlife Agencies (now AFWA) assigned a task force with the charge of developing a national set of standards whereby a director, administrator, industry partner, etc. could go to see what is being taught in hunter education courses.
 This task force was comprised of hunter education administrators, industry and conservation partners and United States Fish and Wildlife Service Federal Assistance Regional Representatives.

-As a result, in 1999 the International Hunter Education Association (IHEA) adopted a set of performance guidelines for basic hunter education courses.
+As a result, in 1999 the International Hunter Education Association (now IHEA-USA) adopted a set of performance guidelines for basic hunter education courses.
 These standards have been used internationally by hunter education administrators to evaluate minimum core content in hunter education courses.
 Industry partners have used the revised standards to develop new student manuals and alternative delivery methods for hunter education.

 This set of certification standards is intended to prescribe the minimum body of knowledge necessary to affect safe, legal, and enjoyable hunting.
 In addition, the proposed standard of care is predicated on reducing risk in recreational hunting based on empirical accident and hunting violation statistics.